 Unlike the more formal ‘spiralled’ hand-tied bouquets I’ve made at other workshops, Tammy’s approach is more wild and free.
 The idea is to create an aperture with your thumb and middle finger and ‘arrange’ into this like you would with a vase, placing flowers where you’d like them, and playing with height as before.

-Apple blossom, tulips, ranunculus and foraged foliage
+Flower Arrangement idea: apple blossom, tulips, ranunculus and foraged foliage